department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Monitoring.md

 ![](../../../../static/img/backend/grafana-explore.png)

-Select the Loki environment that you’re interested in (from the drop-down near the top-left of the page; see image below)
+Select the Loki environment that you're interested in (from the drop-down near the top-left of the page; see image below)

 ![](../../../../static/img/backend/grafana-loki.png)

-You’ll now see a query interface for searching and analyzing log files:
+You'll now see a query interface for searching and analyzing log files:

 ![](../../../../static/img/backend/grafana-loki-query.png)

 In the Log browser, enter a query  starting with an app label to view all logs for a given app.

 Many developers will be interested in vets-api logs:
   a.
-To use this use case as an example, click “Log browser”
+To use this use case as an example, click "Log browser"
   b.
-Make sure “app” is highlighted
+Make sure "app" is highlighted
   c.
-Scroll down and highlight “vets-api-server” or “vets-api-worker” depending on your need
+Scroll down and highlight "vets-api-server" or "vets-api-worker" depending on your need
   d.
-Click “Show logs”
+Click "Show logs"

 ![](../../../../static/img/backend/grafana-loki-query-steps.png)